 Have you been in therapy before and felt like you haven't made enough progress?

-Have you always wanted to take a legitimate psychological test but assumed it would be too expensive?
+Have you always wanted to take a legitimate test but assumed it would be too expensive?

 Are you worried that other people will see your results?

-Psychological testing is a wonderful tool to assist your psychiatrist and psychotherapist in diagnosing and treating you as rapidly and appropriately as possible.
-You can take screening tests online but nothing is as effective as a true psychometric test administered by a trained professional.
+Psychometric testing is a wonderful tool to assist your psychiatrist and psychotherapist in diagnosing and treating you as rapidly and appropriately as possible.
+You can take screening tests online but nothing is as effective as a test administered by a trained professional.